Plaba/ti_mmwave_ros2/README.md

   ```

   When this happens, re-run the command you send to the sensor.
 If it continues, shut down and restart the sensor.
+3. DCA1000 configures correctly but no data is sent:

+  Make sure the xWR1xxx is in debug mode, and switch 2.5 on the DCA1000 is set to SW_CONFIG.
+[Source](https://www.ti.com/lit/ug/spruij4a/spruij4a.pdf)

 ## Multiple devices support (todo: update this!)